rifteyy/lol-account-checker/README.md

 My biggest project that took me 6 months of constant coding to finish.
 I started this with no prior experience in LCU or RC API's for League.

 NOTE: I have used OC on my main machine before and after Vanguard without any punishment, but I can not tell if it is gonna be bannable in the future.
 Use at your own risk!
+NOTE 2: While importing, it will ask you for account password to find the creation date, last password change date and other info.
+This was unfortunately recently patched by Riot.

 ## 🌟 Overview